 Great for soups, salads, and rice bowls, legumes have a high amount of protein and carbs, so you'll be really satisfied after your meal.

 Packed with vitamins, minerals, and protein, plant-based protein powder is the way to go.
 This is the chocolate protein powder I use.

 Great addition to salads, stir fry's, and rice bowls.
 Peanuts have healthy fats and are filling.

 High in potassium, vitamin c, and folate, oranges are amazing as is.
-I also add them into my stir fry’s and use the zest for my tofu “orange chicken”.
+I also add them to my stir fry's and use the zest for my tofu “orange chicken”.

 15. Frozen Vegetables

 Super cheap at around $2 a bag, frozen vegetables are the perfect addition to pasta, stir fry's, burritos, and more.

 You can pretty much add frozen vegetables to anything, which makes it a must-have in your freezer.
 Good source of protein, fiber, and a bunch of different vitamins.

 Packed with potassium, good fats, and vitamins, avocados are the perfect addition to taco bowls, burritos, sandwiches, and more.

 Packed with protein and fiber, pop a bag of edamame in the microwave and eat them like chips.